Is it worth buying a car through a Limited company? What are the advantages and disadvantages?

 On Full Payment

 If you buy a new car through your company then it will attract a capital allowance.
 The amount of capital allowance will depend on the amount of CO2 emission by the car.
-If CO2 emission is 75g/km or less (50g/km from April 2018) than the capital allowance (First Year Allowance FYA) will be 100% of the price of the car.
-If CO2 emission is from 76-130 g/km then 18% written down allowance (WDA) will be available to claim.
+If CO2 emission is 75g/km or less (50g/km from April 2018) then the capital allowance (First Year Allowance FYA) will be 100% of the price of the car.
+If CO2 emission is from 76-130 g/km then an 18% written down allowance (WDA) will be available to claim.
 But only 8% WDA will be claimable for the cars having CO2 emission above 130g/km.

-When you buy a car for business use (100%), then you can claim 100% of VAT paid on that car.
+When you buy a car for business use (100%), then you can claim 100% of the VAT paid on that car.
 And if the car has private use then VAT cannot be recovered and car will be called “VAT blocked”.

-For example, your company buys Audi A4 Saloon 2.0 Petrol for £31,450, the CO2 emission is 134g/km.
+For example, if your company buys an Audi A4 Saloon 2.0 Petrol for £31,450, the CO2 emission is 134g/km.
 You can claim WDA = £31,450 × 8% = £2,516

 The WDA of £2,516 will save a corporation tax of £478.04 for your company at the rate of 19% (2017-18).